 Tip-Offs from Waldorf Teachers' Manuals

-• Note that the description is polytheistic — “gods.”
-The Waldorf belief system recognizes many gods. • “Initiation” is a basic term in occult spiritual traditions.
+◊ Note that the description is polytheistic — Wilkinson speaks of “gods.”
+The Waldorf belief system recognizes many gods. ◊ “Initiation” is a basic term in occult spiritual traditions.
 People who rise in the ranks of spiritualists become “initiated” — they are admitted to the inner circle.
-Steiner described himself as such an initiate, and many Waldorf teachers believe that they, too, have been initiated. • In Waldorf belief, the “direct experience” of initiates is the use of clairvoyance.
-Steiner taught that people used to have a natural, primeval form of clairvoyance that modern humans have lost.
-But he said that “initiates” like himself have preserved and perfected clairvoyance. • The “supersensible world” is actually several worlds — spiritual worlds that we cannot perceived with our senses (they are above senses, they are super-sensible), but we can perceive them through clairvoyance.
+Steiner described himself as such an initiate, and many Waldorf teachers believe that they, too, are initiates. ◊ In Waldorf belief, the “direct experience” of initiates is the use of clairvoyance.
+Steiner taught that people used to have a natural, primeval form of clairvoyance that most modern humans have lost.
+But he said that “initiates” like himself have attained a more precise, perfected form of clairvoyance. ◊ The “supersensible world” is actually multiple worlds — spiritual worlds that we cannot perceived with our senses (they are above senses, they are super-sensible), but we can perceive them through clairvoyance.

 "[T]he Greeks were the first people in the world to think in the way we now understand the word.
 There were earlier periods in the course of human evolution when human beings did not experience thought in the way they do today.
 They experienced pictures or images and the legacy of these pictures is to be found in the mythologies." — Waldorf educator Roy Wilkinson, TEACHING HISTORY, Vol. 1.
 (Rudolf Steiner College Press, 2000), pp. 4-5.

 This is one of the fundamental doctrines of the Waldorf belief system.
 Modern rational thought is a new phenomenon.
-It has value, and we need it in order to keep evolving higher and higher.
+It has value, and we need it just now in order to keep evolving spiritually.
 But it is also an extremely limited tool, one that can tell us about the physical world but not about the higher, spiritual worlds.
 To know the spirit worlds, we need to use a "higher" form of consciousness, clairvoyance.
-Rudolf Steiner taught that people used to have a natural kind of clairvoyance that we have now mostly lost.
-But in the future we will proceed to better, more perfect forms of clairvoyance, Steiner said.
-And some people have a superior kind of clairvoyance even today: Rudolf Steiner claimed to have it, and many of his followers (including Waldorf school teachers) think they have it.
-This is delusion, and it is therefore worrisome — people who are deluded hardly qualify as reliable leaders or teachers.
+Rudolf Steiner taught that in the future everyone will possess perfected forms of clairvoyance, and some people have such clairvoyance today.
+Steiner claimed to have it, and many of his followers (including Waldorf school teachers) think they have it.
+This is a troubling delusion — people who are deluded hardly qualify as reliable leaders or teachers.

-The essence of clairvoyance is seeing images.
-In Waldorf schools, the emphasis on imagination is, in fact, a belief in the truthfulness of the images that come to one through conscious or unconscious clairvoyance.
-To reiterate, this is bunk.
-But it is basic to the Waldorf approach.
-(A more accurate description of images that enter the mind and that one accepts as truth is — hallucination.)
+The essence of clairvoyance is seeing images (Steiner often said that true cognition, clairvoyance, is "pictorial").
+In Waldorf schools, the emphasis on imagination arises from belief in the truthfulness of the images that come to one through conscious or unconscious clairvoyance.
+There is no rational or scientific basis for this belief, but it is basic to the Waldorf approach.
+(A more accurate description of images that enter the mind through "clairvoyance" is hallucination.)

 The myths studied in Waldorf schools are, according to Waldorf belief, true accounts of the spiritual perceptions that ancient peoples received through their clairvoyance.
-Waldorf teachers think that myths are, at a spiritual level, perfectly true.
+Waldorf teachers think that myths are, at a spiritual level, true.
 And this is what they try to convey to their students.
-[To dig a little into the Waldorf conceptions of clairvoyance, imagination, myths, and so on, you might visit THE BRIEF WALDORF / STEINER ENCYCLOPEDIA.]
+[To dig a little into the Waldorf conceptions of clairvoyance, imagination, myths, and so on, you might visit The Brief Waldorf / Steiner Encyclopedia.]

 “The teacher of the physical sciences in the Rudolf Steiner school is faced with a formidable task.
 He cannot morally be present in the school and teach unless he has absorbed, understood, and is in agreement with Rudolf Steiner’s basic conception of the world ...
 Material science and explanations cannot explain nature.” — Waldorf teacher Roy Wilkinson, TEACHING PHYSICS AND CHEMISTRY (Rudolf Steiner College Press, 1997), p.
 1.

-The physics and chemistry teachers at Waldorf schools face “a formidable task,” if they are true-blue Anthroposophists, because they must be true to Rudolf Steiner’s teachings — but these teachings are at odds with the findings of modern science.
-Steiner himself disparaged scientists and modern science, including physics and chemistry.
+Physics and chemistry teachers at Waldorf schools face “a formidable task,” if they are true-blue Anthroposophists, because they must be faithful to Rudolf Steiner’s teachings — but these teachings are at odds with the findings of modern science.
+Steiner himself repeatedly disparaged scientists and modern science, including physics and chemistry.
 [See "Science".]
 Thus, science teachers at Waldorf schools confront a daily dilemma.
 If they teach the sciences straight, they violate Steiner’s doctrines.
-But if they are faithful to Steiner, they must violate the established scientific truths.
+But if they are faithful to Steiner, they must violate established scientific truths.

 How they resolve this dilemma varies from school to school.
 The main point for us to grasp here is that the dilemma exists.
 Waldorf teachers must bend modern scientific knowledge to one degree or another, since they cannot “morally be present in the school” unless they are devoted followers of Rudolf Steiner — they must be “in agreement with Rudolf Steiner’s basic conception of the world” (or, as Steiner put it, they must be “true Anthroposophists”).* Therefore, “morally,” they must misrepresent the truth about physical reality; they must be false to science in order to be true to Steiner.
 Inevitably, the education of their students must suffer as a result.
 To the degree that scientific truths are shaded to conform to Anthroposophical doctrines, students are taught Anthroposophy, not science.

 Well, all right.
-They teach it, all right.
+Waldorf faculties teach Anthroposophy.
 Usually not openly.
 Usually not explicitly.
 But, usually, they find ways to convey it.
 They teach it.